quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

 	+ Detailed architecture:
 		![](Images/unet.png)

-## Special applications: Face recognition & Neural style transfer
+## Special applications: One-shot learning & Neural style transfer
 > Discover how CNNs can be applied to multiple fields, including art generation and face recognition.
 Implement your own algorithm to generate art and recognize faces!

-### Face Recognition
+### One-shot learning

 #### What is face recognition?
 + Face recognition system identifies a person's face.
 It can work on both images or videos.